-16.02 The maximum number of hours of work for any TA and RA, regardless of the number of TAships or RAships the Employee holds, is no more than an average of ten (10) hours per week.
+16.02 Normally the maximum number of hours of work for any TA and RA, regardless of the number of TAships or RAships the Employee holds, is no more than an average of ten (10) hours per week.
+There will be no consequences for a TA who declines hours in excess of the normal maximum number of hours of work.

 16.03 TA and RA hours cannot be carried forward from one appointment to another.